Mark Ronson

-In 2015, he became a patron of the Amy Winehouse Foundation, which helps disadvantaged youth through music.
-He has also worked with the End the Silence campaign to raise money and awareness for the Hope and Homes for Children charity and served as an artist mentor at Turnaround Arts, a national program of the John F. Kennedy Center for the Performing Arts, which helped low-performing schools through arts education.
+In 2015, Ronson became a patron of the Amy Winehouse Foundation, which helps disadvantaged youth through music.
+He has also worked with the End the Silence campaign to raise funds and awareness for the Hope and Homes for Children charity.
+Ronson served as a mentor at Turnaround Arts, a national program of the John F. Kennedy Center for the Performing Arts, which helped low-performing schools through arts education.

 Early life

-Mark Daniel Ronson was born in Notting Hill, London, England, to Laurence Ronson, a then music manager and publisher, now real estate developer, and Ann Dexter-Jones (née Dexter), a writer, jewelry designer, and socialite.
+Ronson was born in Notting Hill, London, to Laurence Ronson, a then music manager and publisher, now real estate developer, and Ann (née Dexter), a writer, Jewellery designer, and socialite.
 His Ashkenazi Jewish ancestors emigrated from Austria, Lithuania, and Russia.
-He was brought up in a Conservative Jewish household and celebrated his Bar Mitzvah.
+Ronson was brought up in a Conservative Jewish household and celebrated his Bar Mitzvah.

-After his parents' divorce, his mother married Foreigner guitarist Mick Jones.
-Jones wrote Foreigner's hit song "I Want to Know What Love Is" about his burgeoning relationship with Dexter-Jones.
+After his parents' divorce, Ann married Foreigner guitarist Mick Jones.
+Jones wrote Foreigner's song "I Want to Know What Love Is" about his burgeoning relationship with her.

 Ronson, along with his mother, stepfather, and sisters, moved to New York City when he was eight years old.
-Living on the Upper West Side of Manhattan, he counted Sean Lennon among his childhood friends.
-At twelve, being a self-described music nerd, he pestered Rolling Stone founder Jann Wenner into an internship at the magazine.
-He attended high school at the private Collegiate School in Manhattan before attending Vassar College and then New York University.
+Living on the Upper West Side of Manhattan, Ronson counted Sean Lennon among his childhood friends.
+At age 12, being a self-described music nerd, he pestered Rolling Stone founder Jann Wenner into an internship at the magazine.
+Ronson attended high school at the private Collegiate School in Manhattan before attending Vassar College and then New York University.
 In 2008, he obtained American citizenship so that he could vote in that year's election.

 Family

-He was born into the Ronson family, formerly one of Britain's wealthiest families and founders of Heron International; following success in the 1980s, they lost $1 billion of their wealth in the property crash of the early 1990s.
+Ronson was born into the Ronson family, formerly one of Britain's wealthiest families and founders of Heron International; following success in the 1980s, they lost $1 billion of their wealth in the property crash of the early 1990s.
 He is the nephew of businessman Gerald Ronson.
+Mark is not related to guitarist Mick Ronson.

-Through his mother, he is distantly related to British Conservative politicians Sir Malcolm Rifkind and Leon Brittan, and Odeon Cinemas founder Oscar Deutsch.
+Through his mother, Ronson is distantly related to British Conservative politicians Sir Malcolm Rifkind and Leon Brittan, and Odeon Cinemas founder Oscar Deutsch.

-Ronson has two younger sisters, twins Charlotte Ronson, a fashion designer, and Samantha Ronson, a singer and DJ.
-Through his mother's second marriage to Mick Jones he has two elder step-siblings and two half-siblings, including actress Annabelle Dexter-Jones.
-Through his father's second marriage, he has three other half-siblings.
+Ronson has two younger sisters: twins Charlotte, a fashion designer, and Samantha, a singer and DJ.
+Through his mother's second marriage to Mick Jones, Ronson has two older step-siblings and two half-siblings, including actress Annabelle Dexter-Jones.
+Through his father's second marriage, Ronson has three other half-siblings.

 Career

-While attending New York University, Ronson became a regular in the downtown hip hop night life.
-He became known as a DJ on the New York club scene by 1993, charging $50 per job.
-He was known for his diverse, genre-spanning selection.
-He attracted a wide audience by fusing funk, hip hop, and rock and roll into his setlists, and playing songs that were popular in both the United States and the United Kingdom.
-He was soon popular and sought-after DJ in New York City, frequently booked for high-profile events and private parties.
-In 1999, Ronson was featured in an ad wearing Tommy Hilfiger denim in the recording studio for an ad campaign for the company.
+While attending New York University, Ronson became known as a DJ on the local club scene in the early 1990s.
+He played a diverse, genre-spanning selection, noting: "I've always loved everything.
+I've never had any kind of genre boundaries".
+In 1999, Ronson was featured in an ad for Tommy Hilfiger wearing that company's denim in the recording studio.